 2013: Two European infrastructure contractors retained MarksFinch to assist in resolving a dispute over cost allocations in a joint venture agreement.
 The project at issue was valued in excess of $640 million.
 MarksFinch analyzed the joint venture agreement and worked with the joint venture partners to resolve the dispute without litigation and keep the project on track.

 Dissolution And Accounting Of Limited Liability Company

 2013: Marks Finch represented two members of a limited liability company against a third member in a dissolution and accounting action arising from deadlock and internal dissension.
-Marks Finch negotiated a settlement of the action pursuant to which the parties agreed to dissolve and wind up the company, and the third member agreed to release his claims against the company and reimburse the company for his portion of unpaid operating expenses.
+Finch Thornton Biard negotiated a settlement of the action pursuant to which the parties agreed to dissolve and wind up the company, and the third member agreed to release his claims against the company and reimburse the company for his portion of unpaid operating expenses.
 The settlement also included a provision allowing Marks Finch’s client, acting alone, to negotiate a sale of the company’s real property.